ntrezowan/the-plain/_posts/2020-5-27-encrypt-ec2-ebs-root-volume-in-aws.md

 2. KMS sends a `Data Encryption Key` encrypted by the `Customer Managed Key` which is stored in the EBS volume metadata

-3. When a EC2 instance is launched, the instance (not the EBS volume) sends a request to KMS to decrypt the  Data Encryption Key to the KMS
+3. When a EC2 instance is launched, the instance (not the EBS volume) sends a request to KMS to decrypt the  `Data Encryption Key`

-4. KMS decrypts the Data Encryption Key and sends it as plaintext to EC2 instance
+4. KMS decrypts the `Data Encryption Key` using the `Customer Managed Key` and sends it as plaintext to EC2 instance

 5. EC2 instance decrypts the volume using the Data Encryption Key